You are listening to the Sean Hannity Radio Show Podcast.

 And we kind of were a little bit competitors and at each other's throats.

-But I will say this that since you left the channel, you and I have started to have conversations, and we realized I think that in many ways it was it was probably a mistake on both our parts to, you know, think that you were isolated on an island and I'm isolated on an island because I think what these groups very effectively do is is they target and isolate in very Ilinskyite fashion,
+And we realized, I think, that in many ways it was probably a mistake on both our parts to think that you were isolated on an island and I'm isolated on an island because I think what these groups very effectively do is they target and isolate in very Alinskyite fashion.

-and so they'll go after you, and they'll go after Dr. Laura, and they'll go after Glenn Beck, and they'll go after Don Imus, and they'll go after Rush Limbaugh, and then two days after you were fired, they went after me, and it was a woman that had stalked me for fourteen years, smeared me, lied about me for all those years, and you can't do anything about it.
+And then two days after you were fired, they went after me and it was a woman that had stalked me for 14 years, smeared me, lied about me for all those years, and you can't do anything about it.

 And you can't even sue because the person has no money, nothing.